Overview

 Project goals

-Luis Ortiz-Catedral, from Massey University, and the Galapagos National Park will now continue to monitor the individuals released onto Santiago to ensure that the population thrives.
-The next phase of the project is an Archipelago-wide land iguana survey/census in Galapagos.
+The project team will continue to monitor the individuals released onto Santiago to ensure that the population thrives.
+The next phase of the project is an Archipelago-wide land iguana survey and census in Galapagos.
 This census plans to investigate the health and key threats to the population at a multi–island level, including some additional sites that have not been assessed before such as Fernandina and Volcán Ecuador on Isabela.

 Project updates